Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 ### Chat Thread Operations

 #### Create a chat thread

-To create a chat client, you will use the Communications Service endpoint and the access token that was generated as part of pre-requisite steps.
-User access tokens enable you to build client applications that directly authenticate to Azure Communication Services.
-Once you generate these tokens on your server, pass them back to a client device.
-You need to use the CommunicationTokenCredential class from the Common SDK to pass the token to your chat client.

 Use the `createChatThread` method to create a chat thread.
 `createChatThreadOptions` is used to describe the thread request, an example is shown in the code snippet below.